Theodor Oberländer: During the Nazi regime

-Oberländer became a member of the NSDAP in 1933, a member of the SA and leader of an NSDAP district.
+Oberländer became a member of the Nazi Party (membership number 2,331,552) on 1 May 1933.
+He also joined the Sturmabteilung (SA), the Nazi paramilitary unit, rising to the rank of SA-Obersturmführer on 1 July 1938.
+He was a member of the leadership of Gau East Prussia where he served until June 1937.
 On 4 August 1935, he became an assistant to Gauleiter Erich Koch, under whose authority he started to gather information about non-German minorities in East Prussia.
 A significant role in this process was played by the "Bund Deutscher Osten" (BDO – "League for a German East"), which advocated radical Germanization of the eastern provinces and the elimination of the Polish language in Masuria.
 The language's traditional usage in the Protestant churches of the Masurians was outlawed in November 1939, with the Lutheran Prussian Church leadership acquiescing in December.
-Oberländer had participated in Adolf Hitler's Beer Hall Putsch in Munich, Bavaria, in 1923 during the Weimar Republic era, already at the age of 18.